-I would have to trim the Old style Femmecup, Mooncup and Keeper stems for comfort.
+I would have to trim the hollow tube stems for comfort.
 I actually prefer the longer stem so I can use it to pull the cup down, so I don’t like the shorter Diva stem as much as I do the longer ones….. however the Mooncup stem was very uncomfortable unless cut in half.
 I also like the solid (tab) stems better as it can’t fill with gunk, and its more flexible/softer – and has ridges for gripping.

-Ladycup stems are so soft the tube squishes flat when grasped, so I found it just as comfortable as the tab stem.
-Yuuki stem (old style) at first I could feel, but then as it settled further up and I got used to it, I stopped being able to feel it at all – it doesn’t seem to poke, perhaps because the end is rounded and the tube stems have a flat end.
+Ladycup stems are so soft the tube squishes flat when grasped, so I found it just as comfortable as the tab stem, and gave good grip.
+Yuuki stem (old style) at first I could feel, but then as it settled further up and I got used to it, I stopped being able to feel it at all – it doesn’t seem to poke, perhaps because the end is rounded.
+Their newer hollow stem I can feel more though.
 The Femmecup changed stem to being a thin “stick” style which is more comfortable to wear, but slightly more difficult to use.

 Lily cup stems I could feel a bit when I first put them in.
 Lily compact stems I couldn’t feel, probably because they are also a bit shorter cups.

 MeLuna offers various options for stem, however I found the (original) ball stem to be too slippery to work properly (though very comfortable, couldn’t feel it).
 The (original) ring stem was great though, providing enough grip without being protrusive.
 I haven’t tried the newer ring stem that is more solid (might be a bit more uncomfortable?)
 The old “stick” stem I couldn’t feel at all, but didn’t offer much grip, the new “stick” stem was not uncomfortable, but I could feel it which was annoying (especially while walking).
 Until it had been in for an hour or so…and then it settled into a better position or I got used to it… but it offers a lot more grip.